awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-ec2migration.md

 ## Migrate an environment from EC2\-Classic into a new AWS account \(recommended\)<a name="vpc-ec2migration.newaccount"></a>

-If you don't already have an AWS account that was created after December 3, 2013, you need to create a new one first\.
+If you don't already have an AWS account that was created on or after December 4, 2013, you need to create a new one first\.
 You will be migrating your environments into this new account\.

 1. Your new AWS account provides a default VPC to its environments\.
 If you don't need to create a custom VPC, skip to step 2\.